-This course will explore current key themes and issues in education law, such as the Elementary and Secondary Education Act, the IDEA and Students with Disabilities, sexual harassment, violence on campus and intellectual property.
-Students will research and evaluate legislative enactments and cases that have a major impact on the professional practice of teachers and education leaders in the United States.
+This course explores key issues in education law and education policy.
+Students will research and evaluate legislative enactments, legislative cases, and current and proposed educational policies that impact the professional practice of education leaders in the United States.

 EDD 634 Current Issues in PK-12 Education